Financial Aid Office

 With certain exceptions, PCC courses are approved for the training of veterans and eligible dependents.
 If you plan to use VA educational benefits, contact the Admissions staff in the Go!Zone at the Pueblo Campus or call 719.549.3013 immediately after deciding to attend PCC.
 You can expect a six- to eight-week VA processing time for your application.

-You are responsible for prompt payment of tuition, fees and book costs whether or not your VA educational benefit payments have started.
+You are responsible for payment of book costs whether or not your VA educational benefit payments have started.

 It is your responsibility to notify the Admissions staff in the Go!Zone of any address and/or enrollment changes such as course adds and drops, change of major, other schools attended and any other information related to your academic standing.